coady/graphique/README.md

 Graphique uses [Starlette's config](https://www.starlette.io/config/): in environment variables or a `.env` file.
 Config variables are used as input to an [parquet dataset](https://arrow.apache.org/docs/python/dataset.html).

 * PARQUET_PATH: path to the parquet directory or file
 * FEDERATED = '': field name to extend type `Query` with a federated `Table`
-* DEBUG = False: run service in debug mode, which includes metrics
+* METRICS = False: include timings from apollo tracing extension
 * COLUMNS = None: list of names, or mapping of aliases, of columns to select
 * FILTERS = None: json `filter` query for which rows to read at startup